CopperSpice API 2.0.0

 Q_PID QProcess::pid ( ) const

-Returns the native process identifier for the running process, if available.
-If no process is currently running, 0 is returned.
+Returns the native task identifier for the running command, if available.
+If no command is currently running then a value of 0 is returned.

 ProcessChannelMode QProcess::processChannelMode ( ) const